xjtn18/Programming-Practice-Library/README.md

 	* MSW 	>> "new.sh {problem_name} {language} {difficulty}"
 - Languages to choose from include "python", "java", and "cpp".
 - Difficulties to choose from include "easy", "medium", and "hard".
-- This script will create a problem directory in in the specified difficulty folder, copy over the neccessary template files, and then set that directory to the current working one.
+- This script will create a problem directory in in the folder corresponding to its difficulty, copy over the neccessary template files into it, and then set it as your current working directory.